sandialabs/qick-dawg/installation/Readme.md

 - cut a semi-flexible SMA cable in half and strip the insulation off of both ends to expose the center conductor ;
 - screw the SMA heads of the cut SMA cable to Vp and Vm SMA heads on the low frequency differential amplifier--screwing on the SMA cables now will limit the torsion on our delicate soldering in the next steps;
 - take the SMA cables attached to the low frequency differential amplifier and solder them to the RFSoC4x2.
-    - Vp should be solder to the top right solder pad.
+    - Vp should be soldered to the far side of the top capacitor
-    - Vm should be soldered to the middle right solder pad.
+    - Vm should be soldered to the far side of the bottom capacitor

-The image below is the circuit diagram for the RFSoC4x2.
-The top right solder pad (the pad for Vp) is labeled `6`.
-The middle right solder pad (the pad for Vm) is labeled `5`
+The image below is the circuit diagram for the RFSoC4x2 ADC modification.
 <p align="center">
     <img src="graphics/balun_surgery_2.PNG"
         alt="Balun Surgery"